 Samples: Generally, as used in this IMC, a sample is defined as about 10 – 20 instances to review; however, an audit team member has discretion regarding sample size to adequately assess the audit item.

 Measuring Current Performance: Unless otherwise stated, samples for audit items should cover the current in-progress calendar year and the previous 2 calendar years to measure current performance.
-If the team needs to review samples greater than 2 years to achieve clarity on an audit issue, it will be noted in the audit report.
+If the audit team needs to review samples greater than 2 years old to achieve clarity on an audit issue, it will be noted in the audit report.

-1.0 Assessment Program Area
+1.0 Assessment Program Area M / DNM

-nd-of-cycle assessment meeting agendas and plant performance summaries for all plants were entered into ADAMS.
+Determine whether end-of-cycle assessment meeting agendas and plant performance summaries for all plants were entered into ADAMS.
 (IMC 0305, section 07.03.b(1))

 (M / DNM / NA)